tildelowengrimm/documentation/gpg/smartcard-keygen.md

 Unlike a master key which is rather a hassle to replace, you can rotate subkeys relatively regularly by generating new ones and revoking the old ones.
 Other folks who update your key from a keyserver should be able to switch over to the new one without even noticing that they did.
 This is more difficult if you choose not to use keyservers.

 Since you're using a smartcard, you might not want your subkeys to expire: you can just keep using them until something goes wrong, and generate new ones then.
 If you're not using a smartcard, you might want to pick a reasonable expiry period.
-You have use your master key  to change subkeys, so you might want to make it a large fraction of your master key expiry period, and take that opportunity to rotate subkeys and postpone your master key's expiration at the same time.
+You have to use your master key to change subkeys, so you might want to make it a large fraction of your master key expiry period, and take that opportunity to rotate subkeys and postpone your master key's expiration at the same time.

 ~~~~~
 Key is valid for?
 (0)